jinnovation/kele.el/docs/index.md

 take advantage of in your own configs.
 These also serve to demonstrate Keles's capabilities.

+!!! note

+    Kele is not an official Kubernetes project.

 ## Getting Started

 ### The Hard Way